 Where should I begin?
 The non sequitur, semi colloquial dialogue?
 The obnoxious inside jokes, or, perhaps, the fact that Butkus is not in this film?
 All of these problems and more become apparent after the first few minutes of the film.
 Maybe I should just start at the beginning.

 Rocky III is a direct sequel to Rocky II.
 You may think this goes without saying, but we must never take anything for granted in the world of Rocky.
 The film opens with a clip from Rocky II—the moment when Rocky and Apollo both go down for the count, but our favorite Philadelphian manages to get back on his feet thereby winning him the heavyweight championship title.
 The win catapults Rocky’s career, at least that’s what the following montage, accompanied by Survivor’s “Eye of the Tiger”, suggests.
-Inter-cut with shots of Rocky’s growing fame and wealth are shots of Clubber Lang, a super tough guy boxer played ferociously by Mr. T. Lang is hungry for the heavyweight title and Rocky is becoming complacent.
-We learn all of this from a few shots in the montage and some vague, platitude filled dialogue later.
-Essentially, Clubber has the “eye of the tiger”, Rocky no longer does.
+Inter-cut with shots of Rocky’s growing fame and wealth are shots of Clubber Lang, a super tough guy boxer played ferociously by Mr. T.

 Let me summarize before heading into some of the specific elements of the film.
 Rocky is the heavyweight champ.
 He is rich and apparently more intelligent; no longer the “punch drunk goofy bastard” (Rocky Balboa 2006) we have come to know and love.
 All of this success, and the fact that he has a wife and son, have made Rocky more concerned with domestic matters.
 Early in the film, Mick states that the worst thing that can happen to a fighter is becoming “civilized”.
 I suppose fighters have more in common with warthogs than people—at least good fighters anyway.
 In any event, Rocky is oblivious to this reality; he feels he is still a good fighter.
 Rocky is so unaware, in fact, that he sees no harm in holding an exhibition match with a pro-wrestler named “Thunder-Lips”.